 For detailed information on writing style sheets to handle other document types, refer to the sample style sheets that come in the SOAP packages.
-For more information on style sheets see "Defining Policies by Using XSLT Style Sheets" in the NetlQ Identity Manager Understanding Policies Guide.
+For more information on style sheets see "Defining Policies by Using XSLT Style Sheets" in the NetlQ Identity Manager - Using Designer to Create Policies Guide.